fraser125/N64_ASM_Videos/README.md

 ## Development Naming Conventions
 The following code patterns have been adopted for this repository.
 * *.asm main program file.
+* Library Code
   * *.INC files contain variables, constants and macros.
   * *.S files contain functions usually wrapped in macros

 Jump labels that are for internal use ONLY are prefixed with an underscore _internal_label